cheqd/product-docs/architecture/adr-list/adr-001-did-resolver.md

 ### Resolve function

+The `resolve` function is intended to fetch the *abstract* form of the DID Document, as stored on the ledger.
+This abstract/raw form [may *not* necessarily be in JSON/JSON-LD format](https://www.w3.org/TR/did-core/#did-resolution) as the underlying data persistence layer where the DIDDoc is stored for any particular method might use different serialisation/storage formats.

 ```js
 resolve(did, resolutionOptions) →
 « didResolutionMetadata, didDocument, didDocumentMetadata »
 ```

-The `resolve` function is intended to fetch the *abstract* form of the DID Document, as stored on the ledger.
+Since [cheqd uses the Cosmos SDK blockchain framework](https://blog.cheqd.io/why-cheqd-has-joined-the-cosmos-4db8845722c5), the underlying data storage and retrieval ("resolve") mechanisms used rely on those offered by the [Cosmos SDK framework](https://docs.cosmos.network/master/intro/overview.html). data written to the ledger uses the serialisation method Google Protocol Buffers (protobuf).

 ### Resolve Representation function